mountmike/Blooms-on-Bridge-Crystallize/README.md

 ### The biggest challenges included:

-- Learning the Crystallize eco-ystem - particularly when it came to reading different `shapes` from the CMS with GraphQL.
+- Learning the Crystallize eco-system - particularly when it came to reading different `shapes` from the CMS with GraphQL.
 The boilerplate included a lot of the hardwork but reading and understanding the pre-existing code always takes some time.